 Just outside the gate on either side is a vase symbolizing good fortune.
 The Golden Gate itself is made from gilded copper and is said to be the best example of repoussage.

-Starting at the top above the door is a Tora featuring a powerful winged Garud with a naga (serpent) flowing downwards.
+Starting at the top above the door is a Toran featuring a powerful winged Garuda with a naga (serpent) flowing downwards.

-Under the Garud is a four-headed Taleju depiction who sports ten arms.
+Under the Garuda is a four-headed Taleju depiction who sports ten arms.
 This the Malla royal guardian deity.

 Today people still pay respect to two other important deities shown on gate which are covered in red tikka - Bhairab and Kali.